 Genetic engineering is the method of taking genes from one living organism and inserting them into another.
-This experimental technology merges DNA from different species, creating unstable combinations of plant, animal, bacterial and viral genes that cannot occur in nature or in traditional crossbreeding.
+This technology merges DNA from different species, creating combinations of plant, animal, bacterial and viral genes that would not naturally occur in nature or through traditional crossbreeding.

 Are Genetically Modified Foods Safe?

 When GM foods first entered the market, the US Food and Drug Administration (FDA) was in charge of testing and ensuring their safety.
 They declared that they were no different from traditional foods and deemed that no independent testing was necessary.